How to understand dog body language signals, expressions & behaviour

 For example: You are with your puppy in a café.
 A stranger comes up to you and their hand reaches out to pat the puppy.
 The puppy yawns and turns his head away.
 This is a clear signal of stress as your puppy is not happy about the stranger approaching and reaching out.
 The stranger continues to reach out, and your puppy licks the stranger’s hand.
 Now your puppy uses appeasement behaviour to signal that he is not going to cause harm and also to indicate that he wants the stranger to not cause any harm.
 Despite these calming signals, your puppy may not be happy about this interaction.

 Another example: You are standing at a bus stop and ask your dog to sit as a bus approaches.
 Your dog puts its nose on the ground and sniffs even though there is nothing interesting.
-Your dog may be somewhat overwhelmed with the bus approaching, and cannot sit as he doesn’t feel it is safe to do so.
+Your dog may be feeling somewhat overwhelmed with the bus approaching, and cannot sit as he doesn’t feel it is safe to do so.
 Instead he decides to sniff the ground.
 It is almost like when a person is involved in a tricky conversation and rather than participating, opens up their phone to check Facebook.

 If a dog misses out on appropriate early socialisation opportunities as puppy, he may be unable to send calming signals or interpret those sent out by another dog.
 He may also struggle to meet and greet other dogs effectively.